Alba Rico

 Alba Rico Navarro is a Spanish actress, singer and model.
 She is known for playing the role of Naty on the Disney Channel telenovela Violetta.

 Career

 Her career started in 2012 with the role of Naty Vidal, on the telenovela Violetta.
-She played the role on all three seasons.
+She played the role in all three seasons.

-In 2013, she starred alongside her Violetta costars, in the Violetta en vivo Latin American tour and 2015 in the European Violetta Live tour.
+In 2013, she starred alongside her Violetta costars, in the Violetta en vivo Latin American tour and in 2015 in the European Violetta Live tour.